Yvonnexx/foodtruck/README.md

 *Reasoning behind my technical choices:

-Have some relevant experience building a back-end service for web-app.
+Have some relevant experience building a back-end service for the web application.

 *Level of experience with technical stack: